Naarwhall/Broken-Difficulty-Datapack/Features.md

 If you get too far for the giant to follow, it will teleport to a random player.

 # Ender Dragon
-The ender dragon boss has been buffed with new attack stages
+The ender dragon boss has been buffed with new attack stages.
+Including lightning attacks, bigger fireballs, Ranged Phantom minions, Lesser landings, Gravity Manipulation and explosive fireballs